easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_SUCCESS.md

 ```
 Double-click: CREATE_DESKTOP_SHORTCUT.bat
 ```
-Then you'll have a "Q-IDE Topdog" icon on your Desktop - just like Photoshop or Visual Studio!
+Then you'll have a "Top Dog Topdog" icon on your Desktop - just like Photoshop or Visual Studio!

 ### Tip 2: Always Keep Server Windows Open
 When you see two black PowerShell windows appear after launching:
 - ✅ **DO NOT CLOSE** these windows
 - They're the backend and frontend servers
-- Q-IDE won't work without them
+- Top Dog won't work without them
 - They'll stay in the background quietly

-### Tip 3: Stop Q-IDE Properly
+### Tip 3: Stop Top Dog Properly
-To stop using Q-IDE:
+To stop using Top Dog:
 1. Close the browser window (or tab)
 2. Close the two server windows
 3. Done!

 ### Tip 4: Use CTRL+C to Stop Servers
-If you want to stop Q-IDE quickly:
+If you want to stop Top Dog quickly:
 1. Click in a server window
 2. Press CTRL+C
 3. Press 'Y' to confirm